active, directly-held investments with complementary risks and returns for less volatility

 The Managing Partners responsible for the Fund, Christoph, John and Joe each bring over 25 years of experience to bear from different corners of the the investment markets.
 They work side by side, combining their different skills and analytical approaches from their different asset classes into this one integrated process to combine higher risk equity investments with lower risk bond and other diversifying investments to seek growth upside whilst aiming to protect from the worst downside.

-Morningstar's Sustainability Rating as of December 2019.
-Sustainalytics provides company-level analysis used in the calculation of Morningstar's Sustainability Score.
-For more detailed information about Morningstar's Sustainability, including its methodology, please go to: http://corporate1.morningstar.com/SustainableInvesting/
+Morningstar's Sustainability Rating: Sustainalytics provides company-level analysis used in the calculation of Morningstar's Sustainability Score.
+For more detailed information about Morningstar's Sustainability, including its methodology, please go to: https://corporate1.morningstar.com/SustainableInvesting/